Do you want to see a reactive version of the Spring Pet Clinic project? Then, you're at the right place!

 The first step is to set up the database.
 We'll use Apache Cassandra™ as a service on Astra because it's a world-class database that is easy to set up.
 If you don't have an Astra account, take 30 seconds to set one up - it's free.

-NOTE: If you already have an Astra database, you can just use it!
-We'll show you in the next step how to customize the app for an existing Astra database.
+NOTE: If you already have an Astra database, you can just use it.
+Or, create a new keyspace.
+We'll show you in the next step how to customize the app for existing Astra database settings.

-When you log in the first time you'll find yourself looking at the main Astra details screen that looks like the image below.
-Fill in the fields with these values:
+When you log in the first time you'll find yourself looking at the main Astra dashboard screen that looks like the image below. click on the Add Database button.

 - Database name: petclinic